ntmoe/solarized/apple-colorpalette-solarized/README.md

 NOT FOR USE UNLESS YOU UNDERSTAND THE HELL THAT IS COLOR MANAGEMENT.

-The `alternate palettes` directory contains two Apple Color Picker palettes.
+The `alternate palettes` directory contains three Apple Color Picker palettes.
 The "tagged" palette is identical to the main Solarized.clr palette.
 The untagged palette contains untagged sRGB values (Apple calls untagged values "device colors").
 Don't use this unless you are using an application that otherwise can't handle tagged values.
+The sRGB palette contains IEC sRGB colors.

 An example: If you are a web developer working on OS X and you wish to use one of the Solarized hex values, you have a couple choices: